Best Buy launched Black Friday sales early: Here are the best deals we could find | CNN Underscored

 Samsung Galaxy Chromebook 2 ($399, originally $549; bestbuy.com)

 We’ve been in love with Samsung’s Galaxy Chromebook 2 since we first laid our eyes on its bright red exterior.
 It has a stellar QLED 13.3-inch touchscreen that makes it easy to switch between using it as a tablet or a laptop as you browse the internet, get some work done or play your favorite Android game.
-It comes with 4GB of memory, 64GB of storage and is powered by an Intel Celeron processor.
-All of which is just enough to have a reliable experience on a Chromebook.
+It comes with 4GB of memory, 64GB of storage and an Intel Celeron processor — all of which is just enough to have a reliable experience on a Chromebook.

 Samsung Galaxy Book Pro ($999, originally $1,499; bestbuy.com)